ziran-liu/ziran-liu.github.io/_pages/about.md

   - /about.html
 ---

 I just graduated with a Ph.D. degree in Operations Research (OR) from New York University, Stern School of Business, with a specialization in probability theory and stochastic processes.
-I am grateful that I had Prof. [Josh Reed](https://pages.stern.nyu.edu/~jreed/) and Prof. [Peter Lakner](https://pages.stern.nyu.edu/~plakner/) as my Ph.D. advisor at NYU Stern and Prof. [Henry McKean](https://en.wikipedia.org/wiki/Henry_McKean) as my M.S. advisor at NYU Courant Institute of Mathematical  Sciences.
+I am grateful that I had Prof. [Josh Reed](https://pages.stern.nyu.edu/~jreed/) and Prof. [Peter Lakner](https://pages.stern.nyu.edu/~plakner/) as my Ph.D. advisors at NYU Stern and Prof. [Henry McKean](https://en.wikipedia.org/wiki/Henry_McKean) as my M.S. advisor at NYU Courant Institute of Mathematical  Sciences.

 I am also on the job market.